Skip to main content

 Explore similar patient success stories demonstrating our expertise in advanced prosthetic dentistry.

-Before: How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant and Crown Reconstruction Before
+Before: How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant Reconstruction Before

-After: How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant and Crown Reconstruction After
+After: How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant Reconstruction After

-How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant and Crown Reconstruction
+How a Loose Upper Bridge and Aging Crowns Were Rebuilt with Staged Implant Reconstruction

-The patient was referred by her general dentist after years of aging dentistry no longer holding up.
-A loose upper bridge and crowns over twenty years old combined with the effects of advanced periodo
+A patient referred by her general dentist after years of aging dentistry no longer holding up.
+A loose upper bridge and crowns more than twenty years old, combined with the effects of advanced periodontal disease and severely compromised tooth abutments, required a staged surgical and restorative plan delivered with comfort planning at the same time.

-Dental Implants Full Mouth Reconstruction Sedation +2 more
+Dental Implants Bone Grafting Full Mouth Reconstruction +3 more

 View Success Story